anandroid/pulse-docs/README.md

 ### Local Development

-1.  **Clone Repositories:** It is recommended to clone all relevant Pulse component repositories.
-While a setup script (`setup_repos.sh`) may be available, manual cloning is also an option:
+1.  **Clone Repositories:** Use the `setup.sh` script to clone all Pulse repositories.
+Provide your GitHub credentials via environment variables:
     ```bash
-    # Example for the core pulse repository:
+    export GITHUB_USERNAME=<your-username>
-    git clone <URL_to_pulse_repository>
+    export GITHUB_TOKEN=<your-token>
-    # Repeat for other component repositories (pulse-ui, pulse-apis, etc.)
+    ./setup.sh
     ```
-    *Note: Refer to the central project documentation or internal resources for the precise repository URLs.*
+    If authentication isn't required, you can run `setup_repos.sh` directly or clone repositories manually.

 2.  **Install Dependencies:** Navigate into each cloned repository directory and install its specific dependencies.
     ```bash